 How does a "Do-Not-Resuscitate Order" (DNR) relate to a "living will"?

-•A "living will" is a legal document that you sign that permits you to state your wishes regarding life-support systems in the event that you are terminally ill or permanently unconscious and unable to communicate.
-It can provide that you want all available life supports, or, alternatively, that you wish to forego certain or all life supports.
+• A "living will" is a legal document that you sign that permits you to state your wishes regarding life-support systems in the event that you are terminally ill or permanently unconscious and unable to communicate.
+It can provide that you want all available life supports, or, alternatively, that you wish to refuse certain or all life supports.

 Do I have to sign a living will?